alexandergerber/courses-tsa/chapter2.md

 `@instructions`
 - Produce a **monthly** time series of class `ts` from `con_supply` Assign the result to the variable `con_supply_ts`.
-- Subset the series so that it starts at January 2010 and goes until the end of the downloaded series.
+- Subset the series so that it starts at January 2010 and ends in April 2019.
 Assign the result to the variable `con_supply2010`.
 - Plot `con_supply2010` to see whether the above stated assumptions approximately hold (use `autoplot()` for this).

 `@hint`